The problem isn't whether AI can query a database. The problem is whether the buying team wants to configure the database in the first place.

 Doss is a reasonable choice when:

-- You have $5M+ in revenue and a real ops team (controller, ops lead, sometimes a systems analyst).
+- You have meaningful operating complexity and a real ops team (controller, ops lead, sometimes a systems analyst).

 - Your operations have shape that is genuinely unique to your business — bespoke fulfillment models, custom B2B flows, multi-entity structures, manufacturing routings that don't fit any standard product.
 You need a configurable schema because no fixed schema would actually fit you.